2018 Israeli LGBTQ strike

-On July 22, 2018, Israeli members of the LGBT community went on strike to protest the Israeli Surrogacy Law’s discrimination against the LGBT community, and the continuing violence towards the Israeli trans community.
+On July 22, 2018, Israeli members of the LGBTQ community went on strike to protest the Israeli Surrogacy Law's discrimination against the LGBTQ community, and the continuing violence towards the Israeli trans community.
 During the strike, which was held on the Jewish fast day of Tisha B'Av, many organizations and companies allowed their employees to be absent to participate in the protest.
 Protest events that were held across the country, including in Tel Aviv-Yafo, Jerusalem, Haifa, Be'er Sheba, Ra'anana and other cities.

 Background

 Protesters in the main rally in Rabin Square.
 The sign translates into "2nd class citizen".
 The literal translation of the sign is "type B citizen", with the "B" also being used in the Hebrew equivalent of the LGBT acronym.